-JSON, short for JavaScript Object Notation, is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-Despite its name, JSON is language-independent, meaning it can be used with virtually any programming language, including Python, Java, PHP, and more.
+JSON, short for JavaScript Object Notation, is a lightweight data-interchange format.
+It is easy for humans to read and write, and equally easy for machines to parse and generate.
+Despite its name, JSON is language-independent, meaning it can be used with virtually any programming language, not just JavaScript.

 {